 Some constructions of pseudorandom generators For a pseudorandom generator used in practice, you can take a look at this description of RC4.
 This is a very efficient scheme that takes a seed of 4096 bits.
 Its output length is unspecified; the implementation allows us to construct more and more pseudorandom bits the longer we run it.
 However, the security of this construction is not understood - that is, we do not really know for which values of s and ε it is pseudorandom.
-The original construction of RC4 has been broken; for example it is known that a distinguisher that simply outputs the second bit of the output succeeds with probability $\varepsilon = 1/256$.
-There are variants of it that are used today.
+The original construction of RC4 has been broken.
+This variant of RC4 was used in the WEP encryption standard for WiFi (which is also considered broken).
+Nowadays people use a modified variant, which is not known to be insecure.

-Here is a theory-inspired construction with m=2k (other values of m are also possible).
-The function G is described by m sequences of five numbers each $(a{i1}, a{i2}, a{i3}, a{i4}, a{i5}), 1 \leq i \leq m$, where each number a{ij} is between 1 and k.
+Here is another candidate construction with m = 2k (other values of m are also possible).
+The function G is described by m sequences of five numbers each $(a{i1}, a{i2}, a{i3}, a{i4}, a{i5}), 1 \le i \le m$, where each number a{ij} is between 1 and k.
 We compute the output G(x) bit by bit: The ith bit of G(x) is defined as where all the operations are modulo 2, and x[j] is the jth bit of x.
 To specify this function, we have to say what the numbers a{ij} are.
-It is conjectured that if they are chosen at random (publicly, in a way known to Alice, Bob, and Eve), for most choices the function G(x) is a pseudorandom generator against size p(k) and bias 1/p(k) for every polynomial p.
+It is conjectured that if they are chosen at random (publicly, in a way known to Alice, Bob, and Eve), the function G(x) is a pseudorandom generator against size p(k) and bias 1/p(k) for every polynomial p.
 There is some theoretical support, for this conjecture, but not much is known for specific values of k, e.g. k = 4096.